 - Computational analysis of acoustic signals and machine learning for taxonomic studies and for calibrating biodiversity

 - Practical bioacoustic applications, in wildlife monitoring and in pest control

 The development of bioacoustics dates effectively from the 1950s, when practical recording and analysing methods became readily available to the scientific community.

 The subject of bioacoustics is principally a marriage between the fields of biology and physical acoustics.
 Given its multidisciplinary nature, IBAC aims to bring together, in informal settings, biologists from different specialisms (ethologists, physiologists, taxonomists, etc) with engineers, sound archivists and amateur sound recordists, to foster discussion and exchange of ideas.

-The International Bioacoustics Society is a nonprofit organization registered in Saint-Etienne, France.
+The International Bioacoustics Society (previously: International Bioacoustics Council) is a nonprofit organization registered in Saint-Etienne, France, in 2019.
 For full details, please see the "Statuts de l’association IBAC".